hftbattle/documentation/en/HFAQ.md

 ##### Q: The strategy position is being closed.
 What does it mean? {#close_position}

-A: The trading simulator does not allow for the strategy to set new orders and deletes the current.
-Once it is done, the trading simulator sets orders in such a way that the resulting position of the strategy equals to zero.
+A: The trading simulator does not allow the strategy to set new orders and deletes the current one.
+Once it is done, the trading simulator sets orders in a such way that the resulting position of the strategy equals to zero.

 ---